 Remember that the bill summary is never amended and appears in all versions of the bill.
 This can provide insight as to the original intent of the bill.
-The bill digest entry is a summary of the bill as the bill has been amended.
+The Digest of Bill entires are summaries of the amended bills.

 Note: To obtain copies of all versions of a bill for years prior to 2004, contact State Archives or go to the Joint Legislative Library at the Capitol.

 For years 2004 and later, the various versions are available on the General Assembly website under Prior Session Information.

 The Office of Legislative Legal Services provides bill drafting services.
 Although drafting records are confidential, they may contain useful information about the source or the purpose of the bill.
 Access to the original bill files is limited, and arrangements to view these files must be made in advance by contacting the Office of Legislative Legal Services.

 If it is determined that the language in question appeared in the introduced version of the bill, rather than as an amendment: